-All the transformations announced in the 2021-22 budget are underway.
-Including structural changes at Nalcor, which will are saving approximately \$20 million; the move of the Newfoundland and Labrador English School District to government means those investments target the classroom and not administration; and action will be taken on ferry services as a result of the call for joint solutions.
+All the transformations announced in 2021-22 budget are underway.
+Including structural changes to Nalcor, which are saving approximately \$20 million; the move of the Newfoundland and Labrador English School District to government means that investments target the classroom and not administration; and action will be taken on ferry services as a result of the call for joint solutions.